mayromr/async-dag/README.md

 # Extract the return value of `end_task`
 end_task_result = end_task_node.extract_result(execution_result)
 ```
-And enjoy from maximum parallelism without the hassle.
+And enjoy maximum parallelism without the hassle of creating a lot of async functions by hand.

 ### Docs and more examples